gappuser/qryptr/README.md

 -Implement soft poweroff after timeout.

 -Implement symmetric encryption on the long-term private key of the user.
-This will require a password prompt for decoding messages.
+This will require a password prompt for decrypting messages.

 -Enable multiple personal ID's (cryptographic keys)